How to Get Nail Polish Off Painted Walls?

 Can you use nail polish remover?

-You may be wondering at this point why you do not use nail polish remover?
+You may be wondering at this point why you do not use nail polish remover!
 After all, it has the very ingredients needed to dissolve the nail polish quickly and easily.

 So, if you have tried all other methods, and have failed, you may test the paint by applying the nail polish remover to a small, unseen location first.
+If the paint is still intact, consider using it lightly on the nail polish.

-Getting Nail Polish Off Wallpaper Walls
+Getting Nail Polish Off Wallpapered Wall

 cleaning nail polish from wood floors